Sensory-Friendly Performances

 At a Sensory-Friendly Performance You Will Find:

-• A separate break area with soft seating, fidget toys, and activities.
+- A separate break area with soft seating, fidget toys, and activities.
+We also have headphones and weighted blankets upon request.

 Upcoming Sensory-Friendly Performances for Schools